usds/ditap-curriculum-update/3_Curriculum/3C_Ditap-Adaptation-Curriculum/3C.1_Ditap-Product-Thinking-Curriculum/Module 3/Class Activity: PWS or SOO? Choosing the Right Agile Contracting Approach.md

-# Class Exercise: PWS or SOO?
+# Class Activity: PWS or SOO?
 Choosing the Right Agile Contracting Approach

 Exercise Instructions:
 Work as an acquisition team to evaluate the same fictional ESA (Emotional Support Animal) project scenario.
 Based on what you learn, decide whether your agency should pursue a Performance Work Statement (PWS) or a Statement of Objectives (SOO) and justify your choice using discovery-informed decision criteria.